thekondrashov/stuff/README.md

 ## PHP Misc

 * [phpToday - Latest PHP news, links and discussions](https://www.phptoday.org) - PHPToday is a website for PHP developers to share useful links and latest news.
 Learn something new everyday.
 [GitHub](https://github.com/phptodayorg/php-must-watch)
+* [Introduction to PHP Security - Part 1 - Application Performance Monitoring Blog | AppDynamics](http://blog.appdynamics.com/php/introduction-to-php-security-part-1/) - It is a question that has daunted software engineers for decades: how secure is my software application?
+Modern web application development has evolved to a point where one can build and launch an entire product or company revolved around a full-fledged software-as-a-service.

 # Regular expressions